jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/tutorial_1.rst

 -----------------------------

 * The EnMAP-Box makes use of labeled spectral libraries, which extend the standard ENVI Spectral Library (SLI) and associated header (HDR) by additional attribute information, e.g., class labels, class colors, description, etc. This information is stored in an ASCII Comma Separated Value (CSV) file and in a JavaScript Object Notation (JSON) file.
 The CSV file includes an attribute table for each library spectrum (the column ‘spectra names’ links the CSV with the HDR).
 The JSON file contains the unique attributes of given attribute columns.
-* Open the *‘library_berlin.hdr’*, *‘library_berlin.csv’*, and *‘library_berlin.json’* files with a text editor and get familiar with the spectral library format used in the EnMAP-Box and the hierarchical classification scheme stored in the attribute information.
+* Open the :file:`library_berlin.hdr`, :file:`library_berlin.csv`, and :file:`library_berlin.json` files with a text editor and get familiar with the spectral library format used in the EnMAP-Box and the hierarchical classification scheme stored in the attribute information.

 2. Spectral library handling
 ----------------------------

 * Close all Map and Spectral Library Windows from the previous exercise.
-* To load the urban spectral library, click on the |openspeclib| icon to open a new Spectral Library Window and drag ‘library_berlin.sli’ from the Data Sources panel into SpectralLibrary #1.
+* To load the urban spectral library, click on the |viewlist_spectrumdock| icon to open a new Spectral Library Window and drag :file:`library_berlin.sli` from the Data Sources panel into SpectralLibrary #1.
 Get familiar with the representation of the spectral library and the attribute table.
 * To display a subset of spectra in a separate Library Window…

-  * Select the spectra of interest by clicking on their corresponding row numbers (use Ctrl or Shift to select multiple rows).
+  * Select the spectra of interest by clicking on their corresponding row numbers (use :kbd:`Ctrl` or :kbd:`Shift` to select multiple rows).
 To select spectra with the same attributes, prior sorting of the attribute table by clicking on the corresponding column header is recommended.
-  * Click on the |copy| icon in the toolbar (or CTRL+C) to copy the selected spectra to clipboard.
+  * Click on the |mActionEditCopy| icon in the toolbar (or :kbd:`Ctrl+C`) to copy the selected spectra to clipboard.
   * Open a second Spectra Library Window.
 Similar to the work with multiple Map Windows, Spectral Library Windows can be arranged according to the user needs.
-  * Switch on the editing mode in the SpectralLibrary #2 toolbar and use the |paste| icon (or CTRL+V) to paste the copied spectra into SpectralLibrary #2.
+  * Switch on the editing mode in the SpectralLibrary #2 toolbar and use the |mActionEditPaste| icon (or :kbd:`Ctrl+V`) to paste the copied spectra into SpectralLibrary #2.
 Switch off the editing mode.

 .. image:: tut_img/07_spectrallibraryhandling.png
    :width: 100%